Each brief resolves into a considered set instead of an endless result list.

 One product, end to end.

-Wild Route is a current portfolio piece because it reflects the work I want to keep doing: shaping a distinct product idea, building the interface carefully, and carrying the system far enough that the underlying product decisions become real.
+Wild Route is a current portfolio piece because it reflects the work I want to keep doing: shaping a distinct product idea, building the interface carefully, and carrying the system through save, share, handoff, account, and billing flows.

 Explore the code